-To make work-at-home life even more interesting, my boyfriend (who also runs his own business) spends several hours of the day working at his own desk a mere two feet away from me in our cramped little home office.
+To make work-at-home life even more interesting, my fiancé (who also runs his own business) will sometimes spend several hours of the day working at his own desk a mere two feet away from me in our cramped little home office.

 Most of the time it’s a lot of fun because it makes my writing job a whole lot less lonesome, but occasionally it’s distracting, it’s cramped, and it fills the space with DOUBLE the amount of tense, mental and emotional energy.